What is a WiFi Extender and How Does It Work?

 Since you’re reading this, there may be times in your office or home when you might have noticed certain rooms or areas hardly have any Wi-Fi.
 With a WiFi booster, the wireless coverage will be boosted to cover larger areas of need.
 As a result, you will enjoy better internet usage speeds as well as other extra benefits that will be clarified below.
 We have two very powerful Wi Fi boosters and extenders: Fusion 7 Wi-Fi extender & booster (Consumer Grade) for up to 20,000 sq. ft. coverage, and Force 7 Wi Fi booster & extender (Commercial Grade) for up to 80,000 sq. ft. reception improvement.
-These also boost all cell service provider signals indoors over such large spaces.
+In addition, these boost all cell service provider signals indoors too, over such large spaces.

 Do you need a Wi-Fi booster?

 One of the best determinants of whether a Wi-Fi booster is a good investment is the current wifi coverage in your space.
 In case you realize that diverse areas in your business premises or home have really weak wireless fidelity or the connection doesn’t reach, then such a wi-fi extender is a great gadget.
 It saves you from purchasing extra cables or more expensive networking gear including switches and hubs.

 With the Wi-Fi booster, your current wireless coverage will be what is enhanced.
 At end of the day, the transmission will be stronger as the reception is bounced across more spaces.
 This gives more people around you the chance to enjoy their gaming devices, play online games or work on internet-connected projects in many areas in a building or home.